erjank/teaching/novice.md

     reason through examples to see contradictions.

-3.  *Fundamental beliefs*, such as "the world is only a few thousand years old" or "human beings cannot be affecting the planet's climate".
-These usually cannot be addressed in class, since they are deeply connected to the learner's social identity and often cannot be reasoned away.
+3.  *Fundamental beliefs*, such as "the world is only a few thousand years old" or "some kinds of people are just naturally better at programming than others" {{"patitsas-cs-grades"|cite}}.
+These are often deeply connected to the learner's social identity, and so are resistant to evidence and cannot be reasoned away in class.
-    FIXME: provide a computing-related example of a fundamental belief that can't be reasoned away, such as "WiFi gives you cancer".

 ## Formative Assessment